14 Essential Architectural Concepts Every Architecture Student Should Master

 What it is about: Adapting Architecture to its Environment.

 Buildings must tell stories of their identity through every detail.
 Contextual harmony in architecture tells stories by taking influence from local cultural and historical elements.
 This, in turn, gives the design a sense of identity and belonging.
-A prime example of how historical factors may mold a notion with lasting relevance is the Taj Mahal in Agra, India, a masterpiece that represents the rich cultural legacy and architectural traditions of the Mughal period.

 “I believe that the way people live can be directed a little by architecture.” – Tadao Ando